Melak2017/Data-warehouse-sensor-data-ELT/README.md

 ## Prerequisites

-Docker umst be installed on local machine.
+Docker must be installed on local machine.

 - Docker
 - DockerCompose